 Request for Comments on the National Inventory of Marine Mammals

-NOAA Fisheries is accepting public comments through July 31, 2019, on proposed policies and procedures for the maintenance of data and administration of the National Inventory of Marine Mammals (NIMM).
-Specifically, we seek comments on the maintenance of historical information, reporting births and stillbirths, reporting cause of death, and other administrative procedures for NIMM.
+The public comment period on this action ended on July 31, 2019.
+NOAA Fisheries accepted comments on proposed policies and procedures for the maintenance of data and administration of the National Inventory of Marine Mammals (NIMM).
+Specifically, we asked for comments on the maintenance of historical information, reporting births and stillbirths, reporting cause of death, and other administrative procedures for NIMM.

 What is the National Inventory of Marine Mammals?